annytab/Annytab.Doxservr.Fortnox/README.md

 AuthorizationCode (API-kod).

 ### DefaultValues
+- **BaseCurrency:** A 3-letter currency code according to ISO 4217 that represents the reporting currency, used to update currency rates.
+Fortnox only allows this to be SEK at the moment.
 - **PriceList:** The default Fortnox price list you use for new articles and new customers that are created from this program.
 - **PenaltyInterest:** The penalty interest expressed on exported offers, orders and invoices.
 10 % is expressed as 0.1 (decimal).
 - **SalesVatTypeSE:** The default vat type for customers can be SEVAT or SEREVERSEDVAT, used when a new customer is created.